fuma0317/Unit2-ComSci/README.md

 We assigned our works and Uzay and I were in charge of making arduino.
 We struggled to connect the parts to base because we have never tried to connect lcd.
 ![progressgroup](IMG_0314.JPG)

+**Coding "English Input System"**
+We first focused on English Input System which allows users to type Alphabet in LCD and send it to moon.
+Lauricenia was mainly in charge of this program.
+The first program we made was working but